alchemyplatform/aa-sdk/site/guides/enhanced-apis-nft.md

 ## 3. Custom Viem Client

-One of the best parts of Account Kit is that it's build atop [viem](https://viem.sh/).
-This means we can leverage utility methods to easily generate a JSON-RPC client, extend it with custom functionality to call Alchemy Enhanced APIs, and expose type-safe decorators to rapidly improve development.
+Since Account Kit is built atop [viem](https://viem.sh/), we can leverage utility methods to easily generate a JSON-RPC client, extend it with custom functionality to call Alchemy Enhanced APIs, and expose type-safe decorators to rapidly improve development.

 To see how we can create a custom viem client to access Alchemy Enhanced APIs, let's break down each of the following files: